 reasonable, plus the Forest fans that we met inside

 were chatty and friendly.'

 If you are arriving by train and have a bit of time on your hands, then I would suggest that you check out the ‘Olde Trip To Jerusalem’.
 This historic pub dates back to the 12th century and some of the rooms are ‘cave like’ having been carved out of the rock that Nottingham Castle is situated upon.
 Add real ale, food and a small beer garden, then it is certainly worth a visit.
 It is about a five minute walk away from the train station.
 As you come out of the station turn right.
-At the top of the road turn left and then take the second right into Castle Road.
+At the top of the road turn left and then take the second right into Castle Street.
 Just tucked away on the left is the pub.

 There is also the Waterfront complex of bars (including a Wetherspoons outlet) which is a short walk from the train station.
 As you come out of the station turn right and cross over to the other side of the road (As you cross the bridge going over the canal you can see the complex).
 At the top of the road turn left and the Waterfront complex is just down on the left, located behind the buildings on the main road.
 I have received reports of fans getting some hassle in pubs near to the station, so use your discretion and keep colours covered.

 Adrian Taylor a visiting Birmingham City fan adds; 'If travelling by train, then there are numerous pubs with character in and around the city centre including the Olde Trip To Jerusalem, The Castle (in Castle Street), Salutation Inn (on Hounds Gate), and my favourite, The Round House (in Royal Standard Place)'.
 Another pub worthy of mention is the Canal House; It is housed in a listed building, serving Castle Rock beers and it even has part of canal inlet running through the inside of the pub!

 |How To Get There By Car & Where To Park|